viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

             confirm = request.form.get('confirm', 'no')
             return confirm == 'yes'

-The GET request will render a page for user to confirm the grant, parameters in kwargs are:
+The GET request will render a page for user to confirm the grant.
+The parameters in kwargs are:

 - client_id: id of the client